 TERN data key to future research and sustainable management

-The extensive data on WA’s sandplain ecosystems, compiled with TERN support and now openly available via TERN data infrastructure, is already playing an integral role in monitoring and management.
+The extensive bioacoustics research on WA’s sandplain ecosystems, compiled with TERN support and now openly available via TERN data infrastructure, is already playing an integral role in environmental research impact monitoring & assessment.

 Parks and Wildlife Assistant Director of Science Stephen van Leeuwen said that land managers and policy makers could now use the TERN-delivered SWATT data to make informed decisions on how to best manage these ecosystems for economic and environmental sustainability.

 “Department vegetation and soil monitoring programs are specifically aligned with TERN’s surveying and monitoring protocols (TERN’s AusPlots protocol), which streamlines the use of TERN data in state management approaches” he said.

 “For example, the data collected by our recent study indicates that the State’s sandplains are of similar biological significance as its woodlands,” reports Stephen.
 “The integration of this information on diversity with ongoing fire ecology research is expected to better inform the way we manage sandplain environments, especially with regards to fire management and prescribed burning programs.”

 “TERN provides the research infrastructure and data at the scales we need to understand and manage these vast, but fragile and highly variable sandplain ecosystems.”